Generalized nil-Coxeter algebras over discrete complex reflection groups: Acknowledgments

 \begin{remark} If $M$ is a generalized Coxeter matrix with some $m_{ij} = \infty$, then we can similarly work with $\scrm$ the $\bk$-span of $\{ a_r, b_r : r \geqslant 1 \}$, where

 and all other $T_k$ kill $\scrm$.
 It follows that $NC(M)$ once again has infinite $\bk$-rank. \end{remark}

-\subsection{Acknowledgments}
+\section{Acknowledgments}

-I am grateful to Ivan Marin, Vladimir Popov, and Victor Reiner for informative and stimulating correspondences; as well as to James Humphreys for carefully going through an earlier draft and providing valuable feedback.
-I also thank Daniel Bump, Gunter Malle, Eric Rowell, Travis Scrimshaw, and Bruce Westbury for useful references and discussions.
+The author is grateful to Ivan Marin, Vladimir Popov, and Victor Reiner for informative and stimulating correspondences; and to James Humphreys for carefully going through an earlier draft and providing valuable feedback.
+The author also thanks Daniel Bump, Gunter Malle, Eric Rowell, Travis Scrimshaw, and Bruce Westbury for useful references and discussions.
+The author is partially supported by a Young Investigator Award from the Infosys Foundation.